-- 1 teaspoon of kosher salt per one cup of water (make as much brine as you need to fill your jars)
+- 1 teaspoon of non-iodized salt (Kosher, sea, or pickling salt) per one cup of non-chlorinated water (make as much brine as you need to fill your jars)

-- Add mustard seeds and red chili flakes to the bottom of the jar.
+- Wash your jar well.
+Add mustard seeds and red chili flakes to the jar.

 - Start packing the green beans.